joowoonk/Side-Project-A-Drop-A-Day/a-drop-a-day/README.md

         like this.
         <ul>
           <li>
-            Continue writing an essay for my Philosophy of Science class -->{" "}
+            Continue writing an essay for my Philosophy of Science class -->&nbsp;
             <span style={{ color: "tomato" }}>4 tomatoes </span>a day
           </li>
           <li>